getify/You-Dont-Know-JS/scope-closures/ch5.md

 The hoisting metaphor is convenient.
 Its benefit is allowing us to hand wave over the magical look-ahead pre-processing necessary to find all these declarations buried deep in scopes and somehow move (hoist) them to the top; we can thus think about the program as if it's executed by the JS engine in a **single pass**, top-down.

-Single-pass seems more straightforward than Chapter 1's assertion of a 2-phase processing.
+Single-pass seems more straightforward than Chapter 1's assertion of a two-phase processing.

 Hoisting as re-ordering code may be an attractive simplification, but it's not accurate.
 The JS engine doesn't actually rewrite the code.
-It can't magically look-ahead and find declarations.
+It can't magically look ahead and find declarations.
 The only way to accurately find them, as well as all the scope boundaries in the program, would be to fully parse the code.
 Guess what parsing is?
-The first phase of the 2-phase processing!
+The first phase of the two-phase processing!
 There's no magical mental gymnastics that gets around that fact.

 So if the hoisting metaphor is (at best) inaccurate, what should we do with the term?
-It's still useful -- indeed, even members of TC39 regularly use it! -- but we shouldn't think of it as actual re-ordering of code.
+It's still useful—indeed, even members of TC39 regularly use it!—but we shouldn't think of it as actual re-ordering of code.

 | WARNING: |
 | :--- |
 | Incorrect or incomplete mental models may seem sufficient because they can occasionally lead to accidental right answers.
 But in the long run it's harder to accurately analyze and predict outcomes if your thinking isn't particularly aligned with how the JS engine works. |

-I assert that hoisting *should* refer to the **compile-time operation** of generating run-time instructions for the automatic registration of a variable at the beginning of its scope, each time that scope is entered.
+I assert that hoisting *should* refer to the **compile-time operation** of generating runtime instructions for the automatic registration of a variable at the beginning of its scope, each time that scope is entered.

 ## Re-declaration?